BYLEY

 St. John the Evangelist at Byley Foundation Plaque

 Byley is a pleasant little hamlet with a brick built church of 1846 and a modern village hall.
-During the Second World War there was a an aerodrome.
-There are current plans to build an underground North Sea gas storage facility for Scottish Power in the thick salt deposit beneath the site of the former aerodrome.
-These are being vigourously opposed by the residents of Byley and surrounding villages.
 The chapel is not ancient enough to feature in Raymond Richard's book on Old Cheshire Churches.
-Pevnser notes that it was a Commisioners' church, built with money provided by the government for church building after the Napoleonic Wars.
+Pevnser notes that it was a Commisioners' church, built with money provided by the government for church building in the early 19th century.
 The Incorporated Church Buildiing Society gives the architect as J. Matthews but there is another view that the church was designed by the Rev. Henry Massey, vicar of Goosetrey.
-The first stone was laid by the Rev. Isaac Wood, vicar of Middlewich, on July 29 1846
+The first stone was laid by the Rev. Isaac Wood, vicar of Middlewich, on July 29 1846.
+During the Second World War there was a an aerodrome near Byley and to the SE of the church there are some well-maintained servicemen's graves from World War II.
+When I visited in 2010 restoration work on the churchyard was in progress with a new footpath and plantings.

 index button